 23. Travel Backpack

 I can’t say enough good things about this backpack.
 It is my absolute favorite and fits everything I would need for the day.
+It’s light enough for exploring the city in the day and roomy enough to pop in all that shopping they’re gonna do (because we’re avoid plastic bags to save the environment, right?).
+There’s also a laptop compartment to store away that precious piece of tech.
 I love that it’s also available in so many funky colors.
 I dare you to tell me there’s not a single color you like!

-Travel-themed jewelry is a great conversation starter, and a great way to wear this love of theirs around.
-I love this bracelet that’s fully customizable to your own personal coordinates.
+Travel-themed jewelry is a great conversation starter, and a great way to wear their passion of travel around.

 Folding and unfolding maps can be a pain.
 Enter: Crumpled city maps!
-These are a Godsent especially when you’re in a rush, as you ball them up and put them in your pocket and pull them out once you need them.
-You can get these in most major cities.
+These are a Godsend especially when you’re in a rush, as you ball them up and put them in your pocket, and pull them out once you need them.
+You can get these for most major cities.

 27. Luggage Scale